subidit/subidit/README.md

 ### Hi there 👋
 My name is **Subidit Nandy**.

-Here are some ideas about me:
-- 🧐 Interests: Data Visualisation, Topography & Design.
+I like Data Visualisation, Topography & Design.

 <!--
 Here are some ideas about me: